areyde/areyde.github.io/_pages/about.md

 It is a great privilege to learn more about these areas from my colleagues.
 I also still do [academic work](https://areyde.com/academic_work/) like reviewing papers and organizing workshops, as well as occasionally giving classes.

-The overarching theme of <b>my own studies</b> in software engineering was mining large corpora of existing source code and analyzing them to discover various patterns and better understand how developers write software.
+The overarching theme of <b>my own studies</b> in software engineering was mining large corpora of existing source code and analyzing them to discover various patterns, as well as better understand how developers write software.
 While I was lucky to participate in a number of practical collaborations, my personal interest always leaned closer to the analytical and the descriptive side of things.
 Specific topics of my research are: